shirotech/code-test/README.md

 - Please avoid any boilerplates or template starters/generators etc.
 - It should be re-usable as much as possible, i.e. a tooltip can be attached to anything
+- Keep the code clean, concise, elegant, robust and efficient as possible
+- Add animations and/or transitions when the tooltip appears and disappear
+- Make use of advanced sass/scss features

+### Bonus points

+- Minimum browser support, IE11+, iOS 10+
 - Would be good to include some linting tools like eslint and stylelint etc.
-- No tests are required due to the timing constraint
-- Keep the code clean, concise, elegant, robust and efficient as possible
 - Please also take accessibility into consideration if time allows it
-- Minimum browser support, IE11+, iOS 10+
+- No tests are required due to the timing constraint, but feel free to add some

 ### Specs:
 - On a client without a mouse, the tooltip should be activated on tap only, it can be deactivated on scroll or tapping outside of the tooltip